Tread softly inside the grounds of Augusta National. The Masters is no ordinary golf tournament.

 Strictly speaking, I’m not sure you’re allowed to do this at any golf course but one man found out for himself that this was forbidden at Augusta National.

 During the final round of the 2012 US Masters, a man jumped inside the ropes and took sand from one of the bunkers as a souvenir.
-Security and local police chased the man down and was ejected from the tournament and charged with disorderly conduct.
+Security and local police chased the man down and he was ejected from the tournament and charged with disorderly conduct.

 5. No autographs